linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 After creating a LAN, you can begin assigning Linodes to it.
 In this section, you use the [Create Linode](https://api.linode.com/v4/linode/instances) endpoint to create a new Linode that is attached to the VLAN you created in the previous section.

 {{< note >}}
-Your Linode must exist in the same data center region as the LAN you created in the previous section.
+Your Linode should be created in the same data center region as the LAN you created in the previous section.
 {{</ note >}}

 1. Create a new Linode attached to a LAN.